qiime2/docs/source/tutorials/sample-classifier.rst

 .. note:: This guide assumes you have installed QIIME 2 using one of the procedures in the :doc:`install documents <../install/index>` and completed the :doc:`moving pictures tutorial <moving-pictures>`.

+.. warning:: Just as with any statistical method, the actions described in this plugin require adequate sample sizes to achieve meaningful results.
+As a rule of thumb, a minimum of approximately 50 samples should be provided.
+Categorical metadata columns that are used as classifier targets should have a minimum of 10 samples per unique value, and continuous metadata columns that are used as regressor targets should not contain many outliers or grossly uneven distributions.
+Smaller counts will result in inaccurate models, and may result in errors.

 This tutorial will demonstrate how to use ``q2-sample-classifier`` to predict sample metadata values.
 Supervised learning methods predict sample data (e.g., metadata values) as a function of other sample data (e.g., microbiota composition).
 The predicted targets may be discrete sample classes (for classification problems) or continuous values (for regression problems).
 Any other data may be used as predictive features, but for the purposes of q2-sample-classifier this will most commonly be microbial sequence variant, operational taxonomic unit (OTU), or taxonomic composition data.
 However, any features contained in a feature table may be used — for non-microbial data, just `convert your observation tables to biom format`_ and :doc:`import the feature table data into qiime2 <importing>`.

 We will download and create several files, so first create a working directory.